Show Me the Monkey: Plot synopsis

-Keith (Enrico Colantoni) is visited by Mindy O’Dell (Jamie Ray Newman), who tells him to investigate Dean O’Dell's (Ed Begley, Jr.) death.
+Keith (Enrico Colantoni) is visited by Mindy O’Dell (Jamie Ray Newman), who wants to hire him to investigate Dean O’Dell's (Ed Begley, Jr.) death.
 Mac (Tina Majorino) is called in for tech support when an animal research lab is raided and a valuable monkey is stolen, and Mac asks Veronica for help.
 The researchers believe that a PETA-like organization, named PHAT (People for Humane Animal Treatment), is responsible.
 At the PHAT meeting, Mac flirts with the group leader, Bronson (Michael Mitchell) but there is no reason to think that they're guilty.
 Weevil (Francis Capra) invites Keith to investigate Dean O’Dell's office, and he finds a 40-year-old bottle of scotch unopened.
 At the next PHAT meeting, Veronica is asked to take action for animal rights in any way she sees fit.
-Keith presents the bottle of scotch as evidence of a murder of Dean O’Dell.
+Keith believes the bottle of scotch is evidence of murder, as someone about to commit suicide would be more likely to crack open the good stuff.
 Back at the lab, Veronica notices a coworker being mean to the monkey researchers.
 After a slight hazing ritual, Veronica and Mac are accepted into the group.
 In order to impress the leader of the group, Veronica, Mac, and Parker (Julie Gonzalo) participate in a party.

 Mac leaves the party early, but the leader of the group appears at her room.
 When he tries to kiss her, she pulls away.
 Logan (Jason Dohring) and Dick (Ryan Hansen) go surfing.
 When Mac, Parker, and Veronica go to the leader's house, they find a woman, but he invites them in anyway.
 Veronica finds cages of rats in Bronson's house, but he says that they showed up on his doorstep one day.
-Logan has sex with a surfer woman, and when the police show up at Bronson's house to inquire after the stolen rats, they were gone.
-While investigating the hard drive of the lab's computer, Mac finds leaves, which Veronica discovers are green tea.
+Logan has sex with a surfer woman, and when the police show up at Bronson's house to inquire after the stolen rats, they find them gone, as Mac tipped Bronson off.
+She tells Veronica she found leaves while checking out the lab's hard drive, which Veronica discovers are green tea.
 She shows them to the coworker, Emi, and discovers that Emi stole one of the monkey's toys.

-After doing some more searching, Veronica discovers that one of the lab members actually stole the monkey after developing a special bond with it.
-The lab member knew he could blame it on PHAT.
+After doing some more searching, Veronica discovers that one of the lab researchers, Gil, actually stole the monkey after developing a special bond with it.
+Gil knew he could blame it on PHAT.
 Veronica decides to tell the other lab members that she was unable to find the monkey, although she is surprised to learn that they will quickly get another monkey.
 Mac goes to Bronson's house where she asks him on a date and the two share a kiss.
 Veronica has a heartfelt conversation with Piz, although soon afterward, she goes back to Logan.
 Keith decides to take the case of Dean O’Dell's death.
 The next morning, Piz walks up to Veronica excitedly, but Logan appears, making things awkward and causing Piz to leave sadly.